Subscribe for updates

 Ray performs worldwide as soloist and chamber musician, and is frequently invited to present lectures and masterclasses at prestigious institutions in the U.S.A., Europe, and Japan.
 He pursues a concert career that is highly unusual with its intense combination of virtuosity, scholarship, research, and performance.

 With a keen interest in musicological research, Ray’s in-depth research on Eugène Ysaÿe’s Six Sonates pour violon seul, Op.
 27 has brought forth significant findings on these landmark masterworks, and his concerts and recording of these works have been critically acclaimed.
 He also shares his leading expertise of this repertoire through lectures and lecture-performances and has written several articles on the subject, featured in The Strad, MLA Notes, along with a multi-year series in the Japanese journal String.

-Ray has cataloged the rare materials and manuscripts in the Louis Persinger Collection, Viola Mitchell Collection, and Jeannette Ysaÿe Collection at The Juilliard School, is active as an editor, music research consultant, and is on the faculty at The Juilliard School.
-He is recently finished a new critical edition of the Wieniawski Scherzo-Tarantella for G. Henle Verlag, released in October of 2013.
+Ray has cataloged the rare materials and manuscripts related to Ysaÿe at The Juilliard School, is active as an editor and music research consultant, and is faculty at The Juilliard School.
+He has edited the Scherzo-Tarantella of Henryk Wieniawski, and is currently editing the Concerto in A minor of Henry Vieuxtemps for G. Henle Verlag.